alphagov/using-cloud/help-for-end-users/Microsoft-Teams/Using-Microsoft-Teams–securely.md

 [Teams](https://teams.microsoft.com) is a cloud-based set of team collaboration tools and services that provide group text, voice, and video chat and connects to SharePoint and Outlook calendar to support collaboration.

 ### Securing your account
-Teams is part of the Microsoft Office 365 suite of applications, so your access is secured in the same was as other Office 365 applications.
+Teams is part of the Microsoft Office 365 suite of applications, so your access is secured in the same way as other Office 365 applications.
 This should include:

 * a password made up of [3 random words](https://www.ncsc.gov.uk/blog-post/three-random-words-or-thinkrandom-0)
 * [two-factor authentication](https://aka.ms/MFASetup)